, ,

 The rest of the blog highlights how Work 365 helps manage and design the renewal process.
 Here is a sample renewal timeline: We’ve picked T- 37 days to include preparation and accommodate any price changes or promotions.

-Identify subscriptions that need to renew:
+Identify subscriptions that need to be renewed:

-With Work 365, you can identify subscriptions and pertinent renewal information such as Commitment End Date, underlying Microsoft Product, and the Annual Contract Value.
+With Work 365, you can identify subscriptions and pertinent renewal information, such as the Commitment End Date, underlying Microsoft Product, and Annual Contract Value.

 Notify the team responsible for renewals.